dipy/dipy.org/index.rst

 Next Steps
 **********

-You can learn more about how you to use DIPY_ with  your datasets by reading the examples in our :ref:`documentation`.
+You can learn more about how you to use DIPY_ with  your datasets by reading the examples in our documentation.

 ..
 We need the following toctree directive to include the documentation
 .. in the document hierarchy - see http://sphinx.pocoo.org/concepts.html